By Amy Gorin, MS, RDN

-If your resolution is to lose weight or to simply get healthier, I'm here to help arm you with success so you can stick to your goals for the long run and see the results you want all year long.
-Here's to a long, happy, and healthy life, starting with a rocking new year!
-Cheers!
+Whether you're looking to lose a little bit of weight or a lot of weight, I'm here to help arm you with success so you can stick to your goals for the long run and see the results you want all year long.

 1. Drink Water Before Your Meal

-I’ve always been a big water drinker—when at a restaurant, I often drink an entire glass of water before the food arrives!
+I’ve always been a big water drinker.
+When at a restaurant, I often drink an entire glass of water before the food arrives!
 On a trip to Italy, Germany, the Netherlands, and Belgium, I was able to track exactly how much water I drink because the beverage is served by the bottle.
 My perfect amount of water per meal: about a liter and a half.
+Eek.

 I’ve written about the importance of staying hydrated: It can help regulate mood and energy, prevent urinary tract infections and kidney stones, and even help increase safe driving.

-A study published in the journal Obesity shows that drinking water can help weight loss.
+A study published in Obesity shows drinking water can help weight loss, too.
 In the study, 84 obese British adults were instructed to drink about two cups of water before eating breakfast, lunch, or dinner every day for about three months, or to imagine feeling full.

 No matter the reason, it looks like drinking water can help decrease meal size.
-So I’ll continue to drink a lot of water!
+So I don't know about you, but I’ll continue to drink a lot of water!

 2. Eat Your Whole Grains

-When volunteers were followed for about eight years, people eating higher-quality carbs were less likely to become overweight or obese than those eating lower-quality ones, per a study in the European Journal of Clinical Nutrition.
+When volunteers were followed for about eight years, the folks eating higher-quality carbs were less likely to become overweight or obese than those eating lower-quality ones, per a study in the European Journal of Clinical Nutrition.

 3. Have a Buffet Strategy